Irinotecan hydrochloride trihydrate

 Taking other medicines

 Some medicines and CAMPTOSAR may interfere with each other.
-In particular, tell your doctor if you are taking:
+These include:

 laxatives (e.g. for constipation)